hani1026/geantprop-documentation/geantprop_guide_en.rst

 The central manager that oversees all functions of `geantprop`.
 It inherits from `I3PropagatorService` to integrate with the Icetray framework.

-* Singleton Pattern Implementation : The `std::atomic<bool> thereCanBeOnlyOneGeant4` flag allows only one instance per process.
+* Singleton Pattern Implementation : The ``thereCanBeOnlyOneGeant4`` flag allows only one instance per process.
 Attempting to create a second instance results in a runtime error.

 * Particle Filtering Logic : The `ShouldSkip()` method pre-filters particles based on the following rules.
     - All neutrinos are automatically skipped.